What do we need to do to make --print-available-modules and --module-description work?

 $LD_LIBRARY_PATH they're under).

-#8 Updated by Kyle Knoepfel almost 4 years ago
+#8 Updated by Kyle Knoepfel about 4 years ago

 - Status changed from Assigned to Resolved